According to Forrester, 93% of online experiences begin with a search.

 For those just getting started with PPC, finding helpful Google Ads tips can help them get their campaigns off to the right start.

-If you are considering incorporating these Google Ads tips into your digital marketing strategy.
+If you are considering incorporating these Google Ads tips when developing your brand’s digital marketing strategy.

 Make sure it’s right for your business, and then consult this guide.